 In 1985 BMW stopped using tapered bearings in the wheels.
 While this info is mostly about the /2 and /5 wheels, the principles apply to the later wheels too.
 The non-drum front wheels (later years) don’t have a stack that comes out one side.
 Each bearing goes in from each side.
 It still must be preloaded correctly.
 In about 1981, BMW started installing a steel sleeve in the hub and that stopped the race from spinning.
 Click here for info on rear wheel splines.

 Bearing basics for BMW motorcycle wheels

-The post war (mid-1955 on) BMW was designed to withstand the forces of a sidecar, the same as a car.
-To properly support a car or truck wheel, the bearings must withstand great side loads.
+The post-war (mid-1955 on) BMW was designed to withstand the forces of a sidecar, the same as a car.
+To properly support a car or truck wheel, the bearings must withstand great side loads which is what happens when one goes around a corner.
 Unlike a car, a solo motorcycle only needs to support forces through the vertical axis of the motorcycle.
 A BMW, in solo operation, has at least 1000 times the capability that it needs.
 The system costs a bit more and requires some special maintenance.
 The system can easily outlast any other moving part on the motorcycle.
 BMW has the best wheel bearing system of any motorcycle.
 See the engineering calculations at the bottom of this page.

 I can’t recall ever seeing a BMW wheel bearing fail from wearing out.
 The most common failure of the bearings is caused by foreign material contaminating the lubricant.
 It is usually water and/or soap from high-pressure coin car washes.
 One can reduce the chance of failures by keeping the direct spray of hot soapy water off of bearings in the wheels, steering and swing arms.